shannon-lab/zapdos/doc/content/source/kernels/ReactionThirdOrderLogForShootMethod.md

 ## Overview

-`ReactionThirdOrderLogForShootMethod` is the derivative of an third order reaction term used to calculate the sensitivity variable for the shoothing method.
-For more information on the implementation of the shoothing method within Zapdos, please reference to [ShootMethodLog.md].
+`ReactionThirdOrderLogForShootMethod` is the derivative of a third-order reaction term used to calculate the sensitivity variable for the shooting method.
+For more information on the implementation of the shooting method within Zapdos, please reference [ShootMethodLog.md].

 ## Example Input File Syntax